richardblackman/richardblackman/README.md

 - 👋 Hi, I’m @richardblackman
-- 👀 I’m interested in the internet
+- 👀 I’m interested in things
-- 🌱 I’m currently learning drools, typescript and cpp
+- 🌱 I’m currently learning liquibase and spring boot
-- 💞️ I’m looking to collaborate on smalltalk like dynamic environments for electron, clojure andor typescript
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me ... just dm here.

 <!---